snwagner777/EconomyPlumbing/replit.md

 # Economy Plumbing Services - Project Documentation

 ## Overview
 Economy Plumbing Services is a full-stack web application designed to enhance a plumbing business's online presence, streamline operations, and drive growth.
 It offers service information, covered areas, blog content, and an online store.
 The project integrates AI for content generation, marketing automation, and reputation management to boost local SEO, user engagement, and conversion rates, aiming to become a leading service provider through technology.
+The business vision is to become a leading service provider in the plumbing industry by leveraging technology for operational efficiency and customer engagement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.